 On my first trip operated by Country Walkers, we took the first class tourist train from Ollantaytambo (now called the Expedition train operated by Peru Rail), then got off the train at Km 104 and hiked to the Inca ruins of Huinay Huayna where we had a picnic lunch.
 You pass through the cloud forest with wonderful begonias and orchids.
 We then hooked up with the Inca Trail and entered Machu Picchu through the Sun Gate (Intipunku).
 It was an amazing way to see South America’s best known and most spectacular archaeological site.
 You have all of the advantages of the long route but without the high passes and the camping.

 You can also take this train all the way to Aguas Calientes if you don’t want to hike.
-This train also operates from Cuzco to Aguas Calientes.
-Peru Rail also operates the Vista Dome, from Cuzco or Ollantaytambo to Aguas Calientes and back.
+This train also operates from Cusco to Aguas Calientes.
+Peru Rail also operates the Vista Dome, from Cusco or Ollantaytambo to Aguas Calientes and back.
 This has domed cars for great views.

 There was music in both directions with many dancing on the way back.
 It was like a “party train” where you could meet your fellow travelers.
 I met a couple who I later had dinner with in Bogota, Colombia and a great woman and her husband from Australia who I am still in touch with on Facebook.